engr101staff/engr101matlab/_sources/iteration/main.rst

 |

-We are going to write a program that takes two DNA sequences and compares them.
-We are going to store the DNA sequences in our program as strings.
-Before we begin our program, let's learn a few things about working with strings in C++.
+We are going to write a program that searches for a specific pattern in a DNA sequence.
+Both the DNA sequence and the pattern that we're looking for are going to be stored as strings.
+Let's take a look at how to work with strings in C++.

 A *string* is a sequence of characters (in our case, the characters A, T, C, and G).
 In order to use strings in C++, we must include the string library at the top of our program.
 Here's a simple example of a program that declares a string variable:

 .. code-block:: cpp